-Key features of the Bill:
+Key features of the Bill

-- The definition of transgender person:
+Definition of a transgender person

-The proposed bill defines a transgender person as one whose gender does not match the gender assigned at birth.

-It includes trans-men and trans-women, persons with intersex variations, gender-queers, and persons with socio-cultural identities, such as kinnar and hijra.

-Intersex variations is defined to mean a person who at birth shows variation in his or her primary sexual characteristics, external genitalia, chromosomes, or hormones from the normative standard of male or female body.
+- The Bill defines a transgender person as one whose gender does not match the gender assigned at birth.
+It includes transmen and trans-women, persons with intersex variations, gender-queers, and persons with sociocultural identities, such as kinnar and hijra. - Intersex variations is defined to mean a person who at birth shows variation in his or her primary sexual characteristics, external genitalia, chromosomes, or hormones from the normative standard of the male or female body.

-- Prohibition against discrimination:
+Prohibition against discrimination:

-The proposed bill prohibits the discrimination against a transgender person, including denial of service or unfair treatment in relation to:
+The Bill prohibits discrimination against a transgender person, including denial of service or unfair treatment in relation to:

+Education, Employment, Healthcare, Access to, or enjoyment of goods, facilities, opportunities available to the public, Right to movement, Right to reside, rent, or otherwise occupy a property, Opportunity to hold public or private office, and Access to a government or private establishment in whose care or custody a transgender person is.

+Health care

+The Bill mentions that the government must take steps to provide health facilities to transgender persons including separate HIV surveillance centres, and sex reassignment surgeries.
+The government shall review the medical curriculum to address the health issues of transgender persons, and provide comprehensive medical insurance schemes for them.

+Certificate of identity

+A transgender person may make an application to the District Magistrate for a certificate of identity, indicating the gender as 'transgender'.
+A revised certificate may be obtained only if the individual undergoes surgery to change their gender either as a male or a female.

+Right to residence

+Every transgender person shall have a right to reside and be included in his household.
+If the immediate family is unable to care for the transgender person, the person may be placed in a rehabilitation centre, on the orders of a competent court.

-- 1. Education
+Education

-- 2. Employment

-- 3. Healthcare

-- 4. Access to, or enjoyment of goods, facilities, opportunities available to the public - 5.
-Right to movement - 6.
-Right to reside, rent, or otherwise occupy property - 7.
-Opportunity to hold public or private office; and - 8.
-Access to a government or private establishment in whose care or custody a transgender person is - Right of residence to every transgender person: The bill mentions that every transgender person shall have a right to reside and be included in his household.
-If the immediate family is unable to care for the transgender person, the person may be placed in a rehabilitation centre, on the orders of a competent court. - No discrimination in Employment: it aslo states that no government or private entity can discriminate against a transgender person in employment matters, including recruitment, and promotion.
-Every establishment is required to designate a person to be a complaint officer to deal with complaints in relation to the Act - Inclusive Education: Educational institutions funded or recognised by the relevant government shall provide inclusive education, sports and recreational facilities for transgender persons, without discrimination - Health care facilities by the government: The government must take steps to provide health facilities to transgender persons including separate HIV surveillance centres, and sex reassignment surgeries.
-The government shall review medical curriculum to address health issues of transgender persons, and provide comprehensive medical insurance schemes for them - Certificate of identity for a transgender person: A transgender person may make an application to the District Magistrate for a certificate of identity, indicating the gender as 'transgender'.
-A revised certificate may be obtained only if the individual undergoes surgery to change their gender either as a male or a female
+Educational institutions funded or recognized by the relevant government shall provide inclusive education, sports and recreational facilities for transgender persons, without discrimination.

-- Welfare measures by the government: The Bill states that the relevant government will take measures to ensure the full inclusion and participation of transgender persons in society.
-It must also take steps for their rescue and rehabilitation, vocational training and selfemployment, create schemes that are transgender sensitive, and promote their participation in cultural activities - Offences and penalties: The Bill mentions the following offences against transgender persons: - 1.
-Forced or bonded labour (excluding compulsory government service for public purposes) - 2.
+Welfare measures by the government

+The Bill states that the relevant government will take measures to ensure the full inclusion and participation of transgender persons in society.
+It must also take steps for their rescue and rehabilitation, vocational training and self- employment, create schemes that are transgender sensitive, and promote their participation in cultural activities.

+Offences and penalties: The Bill recognizes the following offences against transgender persons:

+- Forced or bonded labour (excluding compulsory government service for public purposes) - 2.
 Denial of use of public places - 3.
-Removal from household, and village. - 4.
+Removal from the household, and village - 4.
 Physical, sexual, verbal, emotional or economic abuse.

-Penalties for these offences vary between six months and two vears, and a fine.
+Penalties for these offences vary between six months and two years, and a fine.